circleci/circleci-docs/jekyll/_cci2/artifacts.md

 ### Description of Commands
 {:.no_toc}

-First,
-the CIRCLE_TOKEN environment variable is created.
-Then,
-the `curl` command fetches all artifact details for a build and pipes them to `grep` to extract the URLs.
+First, the CIRCLE_TOKEN environment variable is created.
+Then, the `curl` command fetches all artifact details for a build and pipes them to `grep` to extract the URLs.
+Using `sed` your circle token is appended to the file to create a unique file name.
+Finally, `wget` is used to download the artifacts to the current directory in your terminal.
-These URLs are saved to the `artifacts.txt` file.
-Finally,
-`xargs` reads the text file,
-downloading artifacts using `wget`.
-All artifacts are downloaded to the current directory.

-**Note:**
-In the above example,
-`xargs` runs four processes
-to download artifacts in parallel.
-Adjust the number given to the `-P` flag as needed.

 ## See Also